sdat2/seager19/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Analysis of a Parsimonious Coupled Model of the Equatorial Pacific Surface Temperature Change
+A Parsimonious Coupled Model of the Equatorial Pacific Surface Temperature Change
 =============================================================================================

 Welcome to the seager19 documentation!

-This project reassembles a parsimonious coupled model of the equatorial Pacific, from `Seager et al. 2019 (S19)`_, that was created to explain the cold tongue bias in CMIP5 models.
+This project reassembles a parsimonious coupled model of the equatorial Pacific, from `Seager et al. 2019 (S19)`_, that was created to explain the bias in the trend_graph in NINO3.4 temperature in  CMIP5 models.
 When forced with ECMWF reanalysis fields, it can reproduce the trend observed in ECMWF/ORAS4 reanalysis product that was forced with the same fields.
 It shows that the CMIP5 bias in the trend in NINO3.4 from 1958-2017 could be due to a product of the CMIP5 bias in relative humidity and sea surface winds,